Start Conversations With Ease

 Leverage Connections

-If you know someone attending the event who is well-connected, ask them to introduce you to new people.
-This can make meeting others much easier and provide a warmer entry into conversations.
-Be prepared with a brief, engaging introduction of yourself when meeting someone new.
-Highlight your role and an interesting fact about your work or personal interests to break the ice.
-Maybe you have been spending all year on an exciting new company project you would love to share, maybe you are new to the company this year and are excited for year 2, maybe you have been at the company for over a decade and are welcoming the new crop of recently hired employees.
-Use the colleagues you know to introduce you to ones you do not know as well.
-So, if you see someone you know talking to someone you don’t, join that conversation!
-You already have an in!
+If you know someone attending who is well-connected, ask them to introduce you to new people.
+Be prepared with a brief, engaging introduction of yourself, highlighting your role and an interesting fact about your work or personal interests.
+Use colleagues you know to access those you do not.
+If you see someone you know talking to someone you don’t, join that conversation—you already have an in!

 Ask Engaging Questions